-CLRP is a Christ-centered residential life recovery program designed to help men reclaim their lives following homelessness and/or addiction.
+Our CLRP is a Christ-centered residential recovery program designed to help men reclaim their lives following homelessness and/or addiction.
 What started as a ten-bed shelter in 1964 can now house over 40 men in the year-long program and sees an average of 70 men enter our doors to get their lives back each year.

 If you or someone you know is interested in applying for the Changed Life Recovery Program, you can download the application here and mail the completed form to the Director of the Changed Life Recovery Program, Carlton Hill, at PO Box 3389, Frederick, MD 21705-3389.
-T program’s policies and guidelines are available here.
+The program’s policies and guidelines are available here.
 For questions about the program, please contact Jake Sexton the program Case Manager at (301) 695-6633 x205, or email him.